-Note: It is important to limit the quantity of material on a given sieve so that all particles have opportunity to reach sieve openings a number of times during the sieving operation.
+Note: It is important to limit the quantity of material on a given sieve so that all particles can reach sieve openings several times during the sieving operation.
 If overloading of a sieve is suspected, the sieving adequacy should be checked as per the requirements of AASHTO T 30.

-7) Record the weight of material passing each sieve, the weight retained on the next sieve, and the amount passing the 75 $\mu$ m (No. 200) sieve (the Pan weight).
+7) Record the weight of material passing each sieve, the weight retained on the next sieve, and the amount passing the 75 μ m (No. 200) sieve (the Pan weight).

 Note: The sum of these weights must be within 0.2 percent of the weight after washing.
-Add the weight of dry material passing the 75 $\mu$ m (No. 200) sieve by dry sieving to the weight removed by washing in order to obtain the total passing the 75 $\mu$ m (No. 200) sieve.
+Add the weight of dry material passing the 75 μ m (No. 200) sieve by dry sieving to the weight removed by washing in order to obtain the total passing the 75 μ m (No. 200) sieve.